 After Election Day, Here's Where Things Stand

-Control of the House and Senate is still not yet known.
-Either party needs to win two of three of the remaining competitive seats to win control of the Senate.
-And it could all come down to a Georgia runoff next month.
+If Democrats can pull off both Nevada and Arizona, they would retain control of the Senate without needing to win Georgia, which is officially headed to a Dec.
+6 runoff.

+Control of the House is still also unknown.
+Several races in the West were called Friday, and so far, Democrats have mostly swept.
+The Associated Press, which makes the calls NPR reports, called all three competitive House races in Nevada, for Democrats, for example.
+Those were seats Republicans had hoped to flip.

-Republicans are still on a path to win control of the House, but by smaller margins than they were hoping.
-Democrats have a longshot chance of retaining control, but they would need some races where Republicans are leading to shift in their favor for that to happen.
+At this point, Republicans are still on a path to a slim majority, anywhere from 1 to 7 seats.
+But there are still millions of votes to count in California, so final numbers likely won't be known for days at least.
+Remarkably, Democrats do have a longshot chance at retaining control, but they would need some races where Republicans are currently leading to shift in their favor for that to happen.

 Loading...